Listen

 Patrisse Cullors

-Patrisse Cullors is a New York Times bestselling author, educator, artist, and abolitionist from Los Angeles, CA. She has been on the frontlines of abolitionist movement building with Black Lives Matter, Justice LA, Dignity and Power Now and Reform LA jails.
+Patrisse Cullors is a New York Times bestselling author, educator, artist, and abolitionist from Los Angeles, CA. She has been on the frontlines of the abolitionist movement, building with Black Lives Matter, Justice LA, Dignity and Power Now, and Reform LA jails.
 Cullors is also the co-founder of the Crenshaw Dairy Mart, the Founding Director of the Social and Environmental Arts MFA program at Prescott College, and the founder of The Center For Art and Abolition.
-With the mission to invite all of us to grow towards abolition through intergenerational healing work that centers love, collective care, and art, Cullor’s current work and practice focuses on “Abolitionist Aesthetics.”
+With the mission to invite all of us to grow toward abolition through intergenerational healing work that centers on love, collective care, and art, Cullor's current work and practice focus on "Abolitionist Aesthetics."
 A recipient of numerous awards for her art and activism, her work has been featured throughout Los Angeles and across the globe.

 John Lopez